The purple monster costume is finally finished!

 Maia asked for it way back in May and I dawdled (and dawdled some more), partly because I had no idea how to go about making one and partly because I couldn’t find much time to sew.

-But we picked out the fabric together (purple crushed velvet, of course) a while back, and I sketched up a possible translation of her awesome drawing (above), and eventually it all came together.
+We picked out the fabric together (purple crushed velvet, of course) a while back, I sketched up a possible translation of her awesome drawing (above), and eventually it all came together.

 I was winging it the whole time, but am pretty happy with how the costume turned out.